-Soft pack This is the red pack that protects your Digital Sonar from the elements.
-Shuttle The plastic base with handle that your Digital Sonar is mounted to.
-Ducer Arm Positions your ducer cable.
-Having an extra one on hand is not a bad idea; clumsy friends have been known to break these. lce Ducer If you have lost or damaged your ducer you can buy one from us or premium retailers.
+Soft pack - This is the red pack that protects your Digital Sonar from the elements.

+Shuttle - This is the plastic base that your Digital Sonar is mounted to.

+Transducer Arm - This is what holds your ducer cable.
+Having an extra one on hand is not a bad idea, clumsy friends have been known to break these.

+Ice Transducer-If you have lost or damaged your ducer you can buy one from us or premium retailers.
 If you think your ducer quit working, you should contact customer service before buying a new one.

-Stopper This suspends your ice ducer in the hole along with the ducer arm.
-12 volt Battery Batteries don't last forever, buying an extra one is cheap insurance that you will always be able to use your Digital Sonar Power Cord This connects your monitor to the battery Universal Charg ging System This includes a charger and a fused wiring harness Snowshield Protect your Digital Sonar from rain and snow with this clear snowshield Open Water Du icer Use your Digital Sonar all year!
-This ducer mounts on the transom or trolling motor www.marcumtech.com
+Stopper-this suspends your ice ducer in the hole along with the ducer arm.

+12 volt Battery - Batteries don't last forever, buying an extra one is cheap insurance that you will always be able to use your Digital Sonar.

+Power Cord - This connects your monitor to the battery Universal Charging System -This includes a charger and a fused wiring harness.

+Snowshield - Protect your Digital Sonar from rain and snow with this clear snowshield.

+Open Water Transducer - Use your Digital Sonar all year!
+This ducer mounts on the transom or trolling motor of your boat.

-These items can be ordered off our website, marcumtech.com or by calling 763-512-3987
+These items can be ordered off our website, marcumtech.com or by calling 763-512-3987 www.marcumtech.com